kennytilton/mxtodomvc/README.md

   ;; cache is prior value for this implicit ':kids' slot; k-v-k uses it for diffing (kid-values-kids me cache))
 ````
-Simply by propagating change between functional properties, the Matrix library brings declaratively authored applications to life.
+Simply by propagating change between functional properties, and manifesting those changes to the outside world, the Matrix library brings declarative, transparent, functional applications to life.

 #### lifting
 What about X, Y, and Z? i.e., Properties from existing libraries that know nothing about dataflow?
 We write whatever "glue" code it takes to wire existing libraries with dataflow.
-We call this "lifting" libraries into the dataflow.
+We call this "lifting" those libraries into the dataflow.

-> Lifting the DOM required about two thousand lines of code.
+Lifting the DOM required eight hundred  lines of code.
 Below we will explore several examples of lifting.

 #### Related work
 > "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line